daffirds/solaria-menu-recommendation/README.md

-# Solaria Personalized Menu Recommendation System 🍜
+# 🍜 Solaria Personalized Menu Recommendation System

-This project builds a recommendation system for menu items in *Solaria* restaurants based on customer ratings using Singular Value Decomposition (SVD).
+This project builds a personalized recommendation system for menu items in *Solaria* restaurants based on customer ratings using Singular Value Decomposition (SVD).

 ## Project Structure
 - `data/` : datasets used in the project.